 Biology and I Got a Divorce.
 It Was Mutual… Almost.

-Just close your eyes… ask yourself?
-Had you really never wanted to become a doctor, at least in your dreams or in daydreams, or when you simply were talking with friends and your loved ones?
-Certainly, I, too, was one of them.
+Just close your eyes for a moment and ask yourself: had you really never wanted to become a doctor — at least in your dreams, daydreams, or casual conversations with friends and loved ones?
+Certainly, I was one of those who did.

-When I was merely five years old, it was hard for me to decipher the difference between life and death or even understand the difference between living a healthy life or a disease-induced life.
-But whenever I saw any news in the daily newspaper that dealt with accidents, diseases, or wars, I kept questioning my belief, faith in bewilderment.
-I just didn’t want to accept life as it was.
+When I was barely five, it was hard for me to grasp the difference between life and death — or even to understand what separated a healthy life from a disease-ridden one.
+But whenever I came across news about accidents, diseases, or wars in the daily newspaper, I would question my belief and faith in bewilderment.
+I just couldn’t accept life as it was.

 I was adamant.
-I was obstinate.
-I wanted to change the world or how the creatures evolved.
-I started questioning why birds flew and humans couldn’t.
-Why insects bit and why crocodiles walked like this, and how tortoises could stay inside water and land both.
+I was stubborn.
+I wanted to change the world — or at least the way living beings evolved.
+I would ask why birds could fly and humans couldn’t.
+Why insects bit.
+Why crocodiles walked that way.
+How tortoises could live both on land and in water.

-Thus, the spark was there in me.
+The spark was there.
 I was curious.
-I wanted to help the world.
-I wanted to create a world where people could live a disease-free life forever.
-But then the reality struck!!@!
+I wanted to help the world and create a place where people could live free from disease.
+But then, reality struck!

 Biology & My School Days

-I took admission at a nearby English medium ICSE school.
-The school was not convent, yet moderately good.
-I was privileged to have a team of good faculty members or group of science teachers.
-Our biology faculty was really good, and I studied at this school in both Class 7 and Class 8.
+I took admission in a nearby English-medium ICSE school.
+It wasn’t a convent school but was fairly good.
+I was fortunate to have a group of capable science teachers.
+Our biology faculty was particularly good, and I studied there in both Class 7 and Class 8.

-Whatever information you needed in those days, you had to consult newspapers, magazines, or read books.
-Whatsoever, most of the time, both my biology sir and biology ma’am… asked us to read those two “embarrassing chapters” at home.
-It was quite a funny gossip material among me and my friends.
+Whatever information you needed back then, you had to rely on newspapers, magazines, or books.
+Most of the time, both my biology teachers simply asked us to read those two “embarrassing chapters” at home.
+Naturally, it became a funny gossip topic among my friends and me.

 My Biology Scores Were Good

-One day, I got back to my science teacher and just asked what biology students did at Class 11 and Class 12.
-And pat came the reply…
+One day, I asked my science teacher what biology students studied in Classes 11 and 12.
+The answer came instantly:

-OMG… I had never thought something like that would be part of studying biology!
-And that was it — that one moment changed everything.
-From that very day, I gave up on my dream of pursuing Biology in 10+2.
+That one line changed everything.
+I had never imagined such things would be part of studying biology!
+And that was it — the moment that ended it all.
+From that day on, I gave up my dream of pursuing Biology in 10+2.

-Naturally, I never attempted NEET after that — and that’s the story of how I let go of a dream.
-If you found this relatable or insightful, feel free to upvote.
-Thanks for reading!
+Naturally, I never appeared for NEET after that — and that’s how I let go of a dream.

 Editor Admin